 During negotiations with the customer and before making the deal, the pentester would estimate the value of the customer’s assets (e.g., $1-10Mln).
 The pentester will analyze existing protection at his own expense, and will come up with the share amount (e.g., 5-10% of the asset value).
 On these conditions, the pentester would demonstrate the business ways to compromise or steal these assets for real, thus conducting a guaranteed penetration of customer’s cyber defenses.
 The compromise or theft could also be simulated to verify the penetration model, but still – it’s much better to discover the flaws in the defenses before the real hackers do.

 Possible drawbacks: Red Teaming and “Guaranteed Penetration” bring forward a set of problems associated with trusting the pentester and high probability of privacy or psychological issues.
-The normal operation of the organization can be disrupted during the pentest.
+The normal operation of the business can be disrupted during the pentest.
 Therefore, Red Teaming is used less often than ordinary pentests, and a “guaranteed penetration” in its pure form is applied extremely rarely.

 As for some specific dangerous tests utilized during Red Teaming, it is extremely important to define red lines, so that the customer suffers no real damage as a result.

-In the next part of our story, we’ll discuss the importance of pentesting “color” – jokes aside!
+Now that we’ve discussed some basics, in the next part of our story, we’ll discuss the importance of pentesting “color” – jokes aside!
 We will also have a look at how pentests are planned in real life.